 Lynch noted that effective leadership coaching should include a focus on self-awareness and emotional intelligence, empathy, managing change, and the importance of mentoring others to be strong leaders.

 Teach them the ins and outs of your business.

-A good leader must always be training the next generation of leaders, said Stephen Sheinbaum, founder of financial technology company Bizfi, which provides alternative finance for small businesses.
+A good leader must always be training the next generation of leaders, said Stephen Sheinbaum, founder of alternative financing company Bizfi.
 To do this, leadership candidates need to be well-versed in where your business is headed, and what kinds of people and skills will be needed to make that happen.

 "If a greater use of technology is going to be key to the future growth of your company, then you've got to make sure that your leaders understand that technology and its importance in your industry," Sheinbaum said.
 "They may not be the ones writing the code, but they have to know how to hire, communicate with and guide the coders that you will need."

 Genack agreed, adding that companies should focus on developing leaders not only within the management structure, but also within the employees' broader fields.

 "All employees should be encouraged to become experts and leaders in their fields of expertise," he said.
 "This, in turn, helps them develop the skills and confidence to become leaders within their offices as well."

 Help them envision their future.